keystonejs/keystone/docs/content/docs/guides/hooks.md

 ## Validating inputs

 Before writing the resolved data to the database you will often want to check that it conforms to certain rules, depending on your application's needs.
-For example, you might want to ensure that blog posts don't have a blank title.
+For example, you might want to ensure that blog posts do not have a blank title.
 An empty string, `""`, is a perfectly valid `String` value to pass into GraphQL.
-Let's use a validation hook to ensure that this value doesn't make it into our database.
+In the following example, we use a validation hook to check that this value is rejected when creating or updating a Post.

 ```typescript
 import { config, list } from '@keystone-6/core';